verrynatalia/verrynatalia/blog-projects/_posts/2022-11-29-usability-testing.md

 | 4 | Mean: 4, Median: 4.5, Stdev: 1.5 | Mean: 4.3, Median: 5, Stdev: 1.2 |
 | 5 | Mean: 3.3, Median: 4, Stdev: 1.4 | Mean: 4.1, Median: 4, Stdev: 0.7 |

-After completing all tasks, the moderator asks each participant to complete a 10-question SUS questionnaire and two multiple-choice questions about internet habits.
-The moderator also asked open-ended questions about their overall experience using the website and allowed participants to share thoughts and questions about the website or the study.
-Below are some takeaways from the post-test questionnaire.
+After completing all tasks, the moderator asks each participant to complete a 10-question SUS questionnaire and two multiple-choice questions regarding their internet habits.
+Additionally, the moderator asked open-ended questions to gather feedback on the participants' overall experience using the website, allowing them to share their thoughts and raise any questions related to the website or the study.
+The post-test questionnaire provided the following key insights:

-- Eighty-three percent of participants consider the content on the website helpful.
+- Eighty-three percent of participants found the content on the website helpful.
-- University/College websites and their social media accounts are the main sources of information.
+- University/College websites and their social media accounts were identified as the primary sources of information.
-- Participants use both laptops and smartphones to find information online.
-While only one participant uses a tablet, and none use desktops.
+- Participants utilized both laptops and smartphones as their main devices for finding information online in the past year.
+Only one participant used a tablet, and none used desktops.
-- The overall RIT.edu SUS score is 80.42, which is 0.42 points above the industry benchmark.
+- The overall SUS score for RIT.edu is 80.42, which surpasses the industry benchmark by 0.42 points.

 #### **Recommendations and Future Work**

-The usability testing results indicate a need to increase the visibility of important links within user flows.
-Change or update how prospective students find clubs and organizations.
+The usability testing results highlight the need to enhance the visibility of crucial links within user flows.
+There is a recommendation to consider changing or updating the process by which prospective students access information about clubs and organizations.

-Testing with more participants would cast more robust results, especially in the SUS score.
-Additionally, a future test of the desktop/laptop and mobile versions of the RIT website is recommended, given the internet habits of young people.
+To achieve more robust results, conducting testing with a larger number of participants is advisable, particularly for evaluating the SUS score.
+Furthermore, it is recommended to conduct future tests that specifically focus on the desktop/laptop and mobile versions of the RIT website, considering the internet habits of young individuals.